Critical configurations for three projective views: Preliminaries for the three-view case

 \subsection{Compatible triples of quadrics}

-For three views, the multi-view ideal is generated by three fundamental forms, namely the ones we get for each pair of cameras (as well 1 or 3 trilinear forms, which we consider later).
-In the two-view case, any fundamental form (bilinear form of rank 2) describes a multi-view variety for some pair of cameras.
-In the three-view case however, three arbitrary fundamental forms will generally not describe the multi-view variety of any triple of cameras.
+For three views, the multi-view ideal is generated by three fundamental forms, namely the ones we get from each pair of cameras (as well 1 or 3 trilinear forms, which we consider later).
+In the two-view case, any fundamental form (bilinear form of rank 2) comes from some pair of cameras (\cref{thr:fundforms_and_camera_pairs_are_1:1}).
+In the three-view case, however, three arbitrary fundamental forms will generally not come from some triple of cameras.
 This motivates the following definition: